-But even though interviewing for a tech job is intimidating (with whiteboard challenges, remote coding challenges, and even full days of onsite interviews sometimes), it’s a lot easier when you know what to expect and are well-prepared.
+But even though interviewing for a tech job is intimidating (with whiteboard challenges, remote coding challenges, and even full days of onsite interviews sometimes), it’s a lot easier when you know what to expect and have invested time into tech interview prep.

-That's why I wanted to create an epic, comprehensive guide to technical interviews for tech newbies!
+That’s why I wanted to create an epic, comprehensive guide to technical interviews and coding interview preparation for tech newbies!

 In the guide, you’ll learn how to ace a technical interview even if it’s your first one!

 We’ll start by covering what a technical interview entails.
-Then, we’ll get into what you can expect during a technical interview in each stage of the process as well as what you can do to stand out.
+Then, we’ll get into what you can expect during a technical interview in each stage of the process and what you can do to stand out.
 And we’ll wrap up with tips on preparing for a technical interview (plus what not to do).